-Generally these disorders are considered co-dependent so both conditions must be treated together for success.
+Generally, these disorders are considered co-dependent, so both conditions must be treated together for success.
 As women, we put a lot of pressure on ourselves to do the right thing, to take full responsibility for our lives and those we care about.

 Women’s Dual Diagnosis Treatment Centers

 Choosing a treatment center is an important step on the road to recovery.
-When it’s time to seek out dual diagnosis treatment, it’s important that a woman feels comfortable in the rehabilitative environment, with her peers, and the clinical team.
+When it’s time to seek out dual diagnosis treatment, it’s important that a woman feels comfortable in the rehabilitative environment, with her peers and the clinical team.

 Substance abuse and mental health research have shown that the most effective way to treat dual diagnosis mental health disorders is to treat them both simultaneously.
 However, not every treatment facility can offer dual diagnosis treatment programs in addition to traditional substance abuse, drug rehab and mental health programs.

-Traditional substance abuse programs, which typically treat only the abuse, may not be enough to treat the substance abuse but also the underlying issues of anxiety or depression.
+Traditional substance abuse programs, which typically treat only the abuse, may not be enough to treat the substance abuse and also the underlying issues of anxiety or depression.
 Without comprehensive treatment, a repeat substance abuse pattern may develop.